haytona/PS4KeypadShield/README.md

 }
 ```

+This is a simple right/left loop to test the toolchain and does not use the keypad or LCD.
+See [src/PS4KeypadShield.ino](src/PS4KeypadShield.ino) for more complex code that uses the keypad and LCD.

 #### 2.3.
 Upload to Arduino

 As the board is connected as a regular Arduino, this step is the same as other uploads: click the upload button.